RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 **Instructor**: Robert Talbert, Ph.D., Professor of Mathematics.
 Email: talbertr@gvsu.edu.
 Phone: ???

-**Instructor availability:** My office is Mackinac Hall C-2-513; however due to public health concerns, **all student meetings this semester will be conducted remotely** unless you have a specific need that requires a physical meeting outside of class.
+**Instructor availability:** My office is **Mackinac Hall C-2-513**; however due to public health concerns, **all student meetings this semester will be conducted remotely** unless you have a specific need that requires a physical meeting outside of class.
 Open drop-in hours will be held *(insert times here)* through Google Meet, using the link *(insert link here)*. **You do not need an appointment for open drop-in hours; just click the link to join.** (You may be put into a waiting room if there is a meeting in process.)
 Outside those hours, you can contact me by email or phone, through a direct message on Campuswire, or by scheduling an appointment at http://rtalbert.youcanbook.me.

 **Limits on availability:** Please note that **I typically only check email and other messages between 6am and 6pm on weekdays and once on Saturday mornings**.
 If you send a message that needs a response during those times, *you can expect to get a response within 6 hours*.
 Otherwise you can expect one when I am back online.
 Please plan accordingly --- for example, do not send messages after 6pm with the expectation of an immediate response. **If you have a question and it can be made public, you'll get a much faster response if you post it to CampusWire instead**.